Heckle1/Couchbase-deploy/README.md

 # Configuration
-Setup the `inventory` file with the IP of your target machine
+	- Setup the `inventory` file with the IP of your target machine
+	- Setup your `private_key_file` path in ansible.cfg

 # Quick start